Descanonge/clementhaeck.com/content/pages/projects/index.md

 {{< button href="https://pypi.org/project/xarray-histogram"
 >}}<i class="fa-brands fa-python"></i> PyPi{{</ button >}}

-Compute and manipulate histograms from XArray using [Boost Histogram](https://boost-histogram.readthedocs.io/) at its core.
-This package is similar to the existing [xhistogram](https://xhistogram.readthedocs.io/) but at its core uses  instead of Numpy functions.
-This gives better performance and additional features such as integer bins or periodic bins.
+Compute and manipulate histograms from XArray data using [Boost Histogram](https://boost-histogram.readthedocs.io/) at its core.
+This package is similar to the existing [xhistogram](https://xhistogram.readthedocs.io/) but gives better performance and additional features such as integer bins or periodic bins.

 ## FileFinder